 While progress has been made since the beginning of the coronavirus (Covid-19) pandemic, concerns for health and safety still significantly impact the way we live, relate, play, and work.
 Faculty continue to adapt to evolving circumstances that impact not only their life/work , but also their families and children.

-In order to support the whole faculty member, Faculty Affairs and Development has compiled a collection of resources that aims to address a variety of areas where faculty may have experienced significant changes or challenges during the pandemic.
+In order to support the whole faculty member, Faculty Affairs and Development has compiled a collection of resources that aims to inform your return to campus this fall.
 If you would like resources that are not covered below, please reach out to Faculty Affairs at firstname.lastname@example.org.

 - Mason's Center for the Advancement of Well-Being